DanielThomas/groundhog/README.md

 * Dispatches requests using the time indexes in the HAR data
 * Time dilation: speed up or slow down the replay
-* Attempts to reflect connection behaviour, such as keep alives, as accurately as possible
 * Detection of unique user agents via cookies, which allows:
     * Cookies provided during the session to replace those from the recording
     * Overriding POST request parameters with those scraped from retrieved documents, supporting nonces and other generated fields
     * Rewriting XHR requests with container session information, to support frameworks such as DWR
-* Reporting
 * Simple error detection by comparing recorded response codes
-    * Output of replay performance results in JMeter transaction format
 * Label transaction names via a HTTP header
+* Replay in JMeter using a replay HAR Sampler

 ## Documentation